sarfraznawaz2005/smart-button/README.md

 A button of type `submit` that when clicked does these things automatically:

 - Disables itself (to avoid duplicate form submissions)
-- Changes text to "Wait..." by default
+- Changes text to `Wait...` by default
 - Enables back and restores original button text after given time